Novia-No-Violence-App-Report/app-novia/README.md

 The android app lets you:
 - Add report using chatbot
 - Get recent news articles about women and children in Indonesia
-- Add emergency contact.
+- Add any relative contact for the emergency
-- Send SOS SMS to your emergency contact.
+- Send SOS text message to your emergency contact
-- Call emergency agencies in Indonesia (SAPA, Police, Ambulance, Emergency Call)
+- Call national emergency agencies

 ## Libraries Used